 The $27 price accounts for some of this.
 But knowing it ranked fifth worst nationally is information worth having before you drive 30 minutes south expecting a Donald Ross experience.

-Better $27–30 option nearby: Fresh Pond Golf Course in Cambridge is also Donald Ross, also public, also in that price range, and holds a 4.2 rating.
+Better $27–30 option nearby: Fresh Pond Golf Course in Cambridge is public, in that same price range, and holds a 4.2 rating.
 Five miles from downtown instead of 30.
 Greens consistently get called out as the highlight.

 Leo J. Martin Golf Course, Weston